avalonv/reCBZ/README.md

 **--fmt** *format*
 default: same as source
-<ul>Image format to convert images to.
-One of: <i>jpeg, webp, webpll,</i> or <i>png</i> — webpll stands for lossless.
-Try <b>-c</b> to get an idea of how they compare, this will vary.
+<ul>Format to convert images to.
+One of: <i>jpeg, png, webp</i> or <i>webpll</i> — png and webpll are <a href='https://en.wikipedia.org/wiki/Lossless_compression'>lossless</a>.
+Try <b>-c</b> to get an idea of how they compare, this will vary depending on the source format.
 Omitting this option will preserve the original format.</ul>

 **--quality** *0 - 95*
-default: 80
+default: 85
 <ul>Image compression quality for lossy formats, will have a large impact on file size.
-Smaller values will reduce file size at the cost of visual quality.
+Smaller values produce smaller files at the cost of visual quality.
 This option only applies to lossy formats</ul>

+<ul><b>Notes:</b>

+<ul>Low values degrade image quality less in WebP than they do in JPEG.
+Similarly, grayscale images are less affected by this setting that color ones, so you can lower it a bit more when using <b>--fmt webp</b> or <b>--grayscale</b>.</ul>

-<ul><b>Note:</b> values higher than 95 will usually <b>increase</b> file size without actually improving quality.</ul>
+<ul>Values higher than 95 will usually <b>increase</b> file size without actually improving quality.</ul></ul>

 **--size** *WidthxHeight*
 default: don't rescale